clesleycode/columbia-quest-scholars/README.md

 CURRENTLY UNDER CONSTRUCTION:

 Mentoring Tab: Right now it includes four tab, labeled “Home”, “About”, “Photos”, and “Calendar”.
 Jasleen Nuno is currently working on the Photos tab, where a photo gallery of pictures from our events/outings will be included.

+Resources Tab: The current content needs to be added.
+The HTML is all screwed up, and we need to figure out how we want the content to be displayed.
+Do we want “Read More” buttons?
+Content also needs to be added.

+Wisdom Tab: Here will be tidbits of advice from currently QuestBridge students.

+Home Page: Currently, the home page is just one picture, but I eventually would like for the front page to have a few pictures with differing text, sliding through.
+My idea is to have a few questies highlighted for their accomplishments there.
+As of now, only the javascript has been added for this portion of the website.

 PLANS FOR CONSTRUCTION COMING SOON:

 Calendar Tab: A calendar for our events will be added under this tab.
 Fairly self explanatory - the plan is to use a bootstrap plugin.

 Mentoring Calendar Tab: Same plans as our overall chapter calendar.
 Except some things will be excluded on this calendar.

-Resources Tab: The current content needs to be added.
-The HTML is all screwed up, and we need to figure out how we want the content to be displayed.
-Do we want “Read More” buttons?
-Content also needs to be added.

 Events Tab: The Events tab will be edited to include a photo gallery instead so that it’s easier to add content.
 This will likely be done by Jasleen Nuno since she’s currently working on a photo gallery for the mentoring program.